 While this is a win for municipalities, potential investors in short-term rental properties need to proceed with caution.
 Investors should check local zoning ordinances and other codes, such as home owners’ association agreements, to be aware of any enacted restrictions or prohibitions on short-term rentals.
 Municipalities are slowly starting to enact short-term rental laws that dictate licensing requirements, as well as use restrictions in various areas.

-For more information on this or any other real estate matter, please contact Maxwell Briskman Stanfield or any other member of Meyer, Unkovic & Scott’s Real Estate Law Group with whom you may have worked.
+For more information on this or any other real estate matter, please contact Maxwell Briskman Stanfield or any other member of Meyer, Unkovic & Scott’s Real Estate & Lending Group with whom you may have worked.